MainulDip/AndroidDevStudy/Navigation-Fragments.md

 * Project Configuration on Android Studio: ctrl+alt+shift+s to edit
 ### Back Navigation Customization:
-For some case, like webview and slidingPaneLayout, we need custom navigation instade of the default to create better ux for the user, so user can navigate inside webview or can navigate slidingpanelayout differently on both smaller and larger screen.
+For some case, like webview and slidingPaneLayout, we need custom navigation instade of the default to create better ux for the user, so user can navigate inside webview or can navigate slidingPaneLayout differently on both smaller and larger screen.
 If custom behaviout is not implemented, pressing the back button will close the current stack/task

 ### SlidingPaneLayout Custom Back Button Implementation:
 SlidingPaneLayout provide the state of the layout through isEnable and isOpen as boolean.
 The boolean isSlideable will only be true if the second pane is slidable, which would be on a smaller screen and a single pane is being displayed.
 The value of isOpen will be true if the second pane - the contents pane is completely open.